WRHS English Department Program Guide

 @ Dystopian Literature (CP/CPA; Grades 11, 12) 2½ credits

 While Dystopia has become a popular genre in recent years, authors have been warning readers of bleak futures long before The Hunger Games.
 Students in this course will study a variety of Dystopian works (novel, short story and poetry) from Ray Bradbury and George Orwell to more contemporary authors in order to examine how Dystopian literature doesn’t just depict a horrible future but also an unpleasant present.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 @ Humanities I (H, CPA; Grades 11, 12) 2½ credits

 The course examines what it means to be human and how cultures have explored this question through art, literature, and music from antiquity to the Middle Ages.
 Course readings include works from important Western cultures such as ancient Greece and Rome, through medieval European states.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 @ The New Literature (CPA, CP; Grades 11, 12) 2½ credits